Skip to Content

 You Deserve A Delicious Roast!

 Try this juicy, tender beef tenderloin for your next festive occasion, and let us know how it turns out!
-Snap a photo and tag us on Instagram using @themodernproper and #themodernproper.
-Happy eating!
+For more recipe inspiration, follow us on Facebook, Instagram, TikTok and Pinterest or order our cookbook.
+We love when you share your meals.
+Tag us on Instagram using #themodernproper.
+Happy cooking!

 Beef Tenderloin